English

 Reduce confusion and streamline price checking

-Make it easier for users to decide on mileage
+Make it easier for users to decide on miles

 Focus: package selection